 In fact, being customer centric extends from the way it creates new products — like Nuka-Cola Quantum in celebration of Fallout 4 — to how the team talks about buyer personas in their marketing: “the people are the flavors.”

 That same focus even extends to practical considerations like shipping liquids in glass.

 To do that, Cassie’s team found what she calls the “magical number” of cubic size to weight, built “one badass box,” and have developed “intimate personal relationships with carriers so that customers feel confident and are quick to forgive when breakage happens.”

 After 34 straight quarters without a profit and $58 million in losses, Jones Soda did the impossible.

 By going back to what works for all businesses.
 As Jennifer Cue puts it:

 “You don’t have to spend your way to success.
 You just have to love the people you serve.”

 Want that same freedom?

-Migrate from Magento and get your first 6 months free.
-Experience the speed, security, and support that over 400,000 merchants already trust.
+Come experience the speed, security, and support that over 400,000 merchants already trust.